grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachineScaleSet.md

                 disableAutomaticRollback: {
                   type: 'boolean',
                   description: 'Whether OS image rollback feature should be disabled.
 Default value is false.'
+                },
+                useRollingUpgradePolicy: {
+                  type: 'boolean',
+                  description: 'Indicates whether rolling upgrade policy should be used during Auto OS Upgrade.
+Default value is false.
+Auto OS Upgrade will fallback to the default policy if no policy is defined on the VMSS.'
                 }
               }
             }